-At the South Omo Block in Ethiopia, the Company completed drilling of the Shimela-1 exploration well in May to test a new basin in the Tertiary trend, the Chew Bahir Basin, located on the eastern side of the block.
+At the South Omo Block in Ethiopia, the Company completed drilling of the Shimela-1 exploration well in May 2014 to test a new basin in the Tertiary trend, the Chew Bahir Basin, located on the eastern side of the block.
 The Shilmela-1 exploration well encountered water bearing reservoirs and volcanics with trace gas shows.
-In July, the Company completed drilling of the Gardim-1 exploration well on the eastern flank of the Chew Bahir Basin.
+In July 2014, the Company completed drilling of the Gardim-1 exploration well on the eastern flank of the Chew Bahir Basin.
 The Gardim-1 well intersected lacustrine and volcanic formations, similar to those found in the Shimela-1 well, again minor intervals encountered gas shows.
-Drilling operations are being demobilized while these results are integrated into the regional basin model.
+Drilling operations have been demobilized.
 Seismic interpretation continues on independent prospectivity elsewhere in the South Omo Block and the next phase of the Ethiopia exploration campaign are expected to target these prospects.

-The Company, as operator, and its partner are currently mobilizing a seismic crew to acquire a minimum 400 kilometer 2D seismic program over the Rift Basin Area commencing in the fourth quarter.
-The Rift Basin Area is located north of the South Omo Block and is on trend with highly prospective blocks in the Tertiary rift valley including the South Omo Block in Ethiopia, and Kenyan Blocks 10BA, 10BB, 13T, and 12A.
+The Company, as operator, and its partner are have recently commenced acquiring a minimum 400 kilometer 2D seismic program over the Rift Basin Area.
+The Rift Basin Area is located north of the South

+Omo Block and is on trend with highly prospective blocks in the Tertiary rift valley including the South Omo Block in Ethiopia, and Kenyan Blocks 10BA, 10BB, 13T, and 12A.
 The Company completed the acquisition of a 36,500 line kilometer Full Tensor Gradiometry ("FTG") survey in October 2013.
-The Company has completed an exhaustive environmental and social impact assessment over the block in preparation for a 400 to 1,200 kilometer 2D seismic program, which will commence in the fourth quarter.
+The Company has completed an exhaustive environmental and social impact assessment over the block in preparation for the 2D seismic program.

-Ogađen Blocks 7/8 - Ethiopia
+Ogaden Blocks 7/8 - Ethiopia

-Additionally in Ethiopia, the Company and its partners completed the drilling of the El Kuran-3 appraisal well on Block 8 in the first half of the year.
+In Ethiopia Block 7/8, the Company and its partners completed the drilling of the El Kuran-3 appraisal well on Block 8 in the first half of the year.
 Although the El Kuran-3 well demonstrated some oil and gas potential, the Company did not consider it warranted further evaluation due to concerns over reservoir quality and commerciality.
-Consequently, the Company has informed the Ethiopian Government and its partners that it intends to withdraw from Blocks 7 and 8.
+Consequently, the Company notified the Ethiopian Government and its partners that it intends to withdraw from Blocks 7&8.